giellalt/lang-gle/tools-grammarcheckers-grammarchecker.cg3.md

 **ADD:msyn-cúpla-plnoun-sgnoun** ..

+### RULE TO CORRECT PLURAL NOUNS AFTER THE WORD CÚPLA AS THE NOUN AFTER CÚPLA SHOULD BE IN THE SINGULAR FORM. !!IT WORKS!!

+### RULE TO ENSURE THAT NOUNS APPEAR IN THE GENITIVE CASE. !!IT WORKS!!

 **ADD:msyn-gen-case-nouns** ...

 ## Definiteness errors in nouns

+### RULE TO CORRECT THE GENDER OF NOUNS IF THEY ARE DEFINITE FEMININE NOUNS. !!IT WORKS!!

-A RULE TO CHANGE THE NOUN AFTER A NOUN AND A POSSESIVE ADJECTIVE TO THE GENITIVE CASE. !!IT WORKS!!
+### A RULE TO CHANGE THE NOUN AFTER A NOUN AND A POSSESIVE ADJECTIVE TO THE GENITIVE CASE. !!IT WORKS!!

+### A simple grammar checker rule without suggestions: Ensure preceding nominal agrees with the verb

 **ADD:use-guillemets**: Simple punctuation rules showing how to change the lemma in the suggestions: